What Is A Rate-And-Term Refinance?

 You may need to provide additional documentation if you’re self-employed.
 Have your paperwork in order before you apply for a faster refinance.

 Your lender will begin the underwriting process once you submit your refinance application.
-Your lender verifies your income during underwriting and makes sure that you qualify for a refinance.
+Your lender verifies your income and assets during underwriting and makes sure that you qualify for a refinance.
 Respond to all lender inquiries during this time to help keep your refinance on track.

 2. Lock In Your New Rate